TIBCOSoftware/flogo-contrib/activity/app/README.md

   ]
 }
 ```

 ### Update
-Configure a task to update the 'myAttr' attribute:
+Update the value of the 'myAttr' attribute to _bar_:

 ```json
 {